r-xue/pipeline/docs/source/heuristics/field_parameter.md

         for field in inputs.ms.get_fields(intent=intent):

 or some variation, and subsequently may use field.name inside the loop.
-This approaches bypasses the sanity check (seen in above mentioned approaches) of whether a field name is unique for that intent.
+This approach bypasses the sanity check (seen in above-mentioned approaches) of whether a field name is unique for that intent.

 As an aside: these tasks usually do still support a top-level "intent" and